ruchisahota/gaia/v1/doc/documentation.md

 ## Jaegerbatch

 A jaegerbatch is a batch of jaeger spans.
-This is used by external service to post jaeger span in our private jaeger services
+This is used by external service to post jaeger span in our private jaeger services.

 ### Attributes

 #### `batch (external:jaeger_batch)`

-Represent an jaeger batch
+Represents a jaeger batch.

 | Characteristics | Value  |
 | -               | -:     |